Alexanderplatz Walking Tour, Berlin

 8) Waffel oder Becher

-Ideal for those days when it's not too hot, the Waffel oder Becher on Berlin-Mitte's Spandauer Straße serves a very nice warm waffle with a whole host of choice for toppings, including various homemade sauces or an ice cream scoop.
-Crispy on the outside and soft on the inside, these freshly-made waffles are pretty much perfect, as well as an eye-treat – and thus an extra point for those Instagram fans.
+Perfect for those days when the weather isn't scorching hot, Waffel oder Becher serves a very nice warm waffle with a whole host of choice for toppings, including various homemade sauces or an ice cream scoop.
+Crispy on the outside and soft on the inside, these freshly-made waffles are pretty much perfect, as well as an eye-treat – a bonus for Instagram enthusiasts.
 If you lean more towards cakes, don't miss out on trying the cheesecake.
-There's also a great selection of coffees, teas, hot chocolates and fruity shakes.
+There's also a great selection of coffees, teas, hot chocolates, and fruity shakes.

-On warm days, their artisan ice cream – creamy and full of flavor – is worth a trip from anywhere!
-Standouts among the more quirky flavors are the "Maracuja Mascarpone" or the vegan "Mandarine with Thai Basil and Ginger".
+On warmer days, their artisan ice cream – creamy and bursting with flavor – is worth a trip from any part of the city!
+Standouts among the more quirky flavors are the "Maracuja Mascarpone" and the vegan "Mandarine with Thai Basil and Ginger".

-A great place to stop off, relax, and recharge in a cozy environment, away from the tourist noise.
+A great place to stop off, unwind, and recharge in a cozy environment, away from the tourist noise.

 Walking Tours in Berlin, Germany